EdWire/DevOps/README.md

 ### Assign USer/Roles Permissions

+- If deploying to a customer's Azure Tenant/Subscription
   - Create Security Group(s) in Microsoft Entra ID
     - "EdGraph Analytics Contributors"
     - Add members/users to Security Group
+- If deploying to EdGraph's Azure Tenant/Subscription
+  - If Development Subscription, use Security Group named "BI Developers (Dev)"
+  - If Production Subscription, use Security Group named "BI Developers (Prod)"
 - Go to the Resource Group - Access Control (IAM)
   - Add "Contributor" permissions to the Azure AD Security Group
 - Go to the Storage Account - Access Control (IAM)